The 25 Best Foods for Instant Detox

 Consuming foods high in antioxidants, like tomatoes, can actually ward off skin damage from the inside out.
 Study participants who ate five tablespoons of tomato paste a day had 33 percent more protection against sunburn than a control group, in one British Journal of Dermatology study.
 Don't worry, you don't have to down it straight.
 Look for low-sodium varieties to keep bloating at bay, and add it to soups, stews, sauces, or omelets for a hit of Mediterranean flavor.

 If you have sluggish bowels or suffer from chronic constipation, you may be sporting a bit of a belly.
 While you've likely heard that adding fiber to your diet may be helpful, you may not know that few sources of the nutrient are as effective as kiwi.
-Patients with Irritable Bowel Syndrome (IBS) who ate two kiwis a day for a month had less constipation and a general lessening of IBS symptoms than those who didn't in a study conducted by researchers in Pacific Asia.
+Patients with Irritable Bowel Syndrome (IBS) who ate two kiwis a day for a month had less constipation and a general lessening of IBS symptoms than those who didn't in a study conducted by Taiwanese researchers.
 Add the powerful fruit to your oatmeal, throw it into smoothies or combine it with other fruits in a light, refreshing salad.

 If you typically eat your potatoes warm, you're missing out on the spud's super fat-fighting powers.
 When potatoes are cooked and then cooled in the refrigerator its digestible starches turn into resistant starches through a process called retrogradation.
 As the name implies, the body has to work harder to digest resistant starch, which promotes fat oxidation and reduces abdominal fat.
 If the idea of eating cold spuds straight isn't appetizing, consider using them to make a potato salad.

 One cup of antioxidant-rich blackberries packs in 7.6 grams of fiber!
 Bonus: By combining the two, you trigger your gut to produce butyrate, a fatty acid that reduces fat-causing inflammation throughout your body.
 In a Canadian study, researchers discovered that those whose diets were supplemented with insoluble fiber had higher levels of ghrelin—a hormone that controls hunger.
 Shed pounds easily—and in minutes—by cooking up these essential, delicious and proven recipes for overnight oats that help you lose weight.